 Your Legal Rights

-Subject to certain exemptions, and in some cases dependent upon the processing activity we are undertaking, European Union individuals have certain rights in relation to your personal information:
+Subject to certain exemptions, and in some cases dependent upon the processing activity we are undertaking, European Union individuals and California residents have certain rights in relation to your personal information:

 Right to access, correct, and delete your personal information